evanwill/hello-arduino-b/content/3-circuit.md

 For this project you will need a breadboard, some jumper wires, a 220 *or* 330 ohm resistor, and an LED.

-{% include gallery-figure.html alt="led" img="led1.jpg" %}
+{% include gallery-figure.html alt="An UNO board with some jumper wires, multi-colored LEDs, and resistors" img="led1.jpg" %}

 {% capture led %}
 *Know your LED:* the longer leg is the `anode` and connects to positive voltage, i.e. `+` or `5V`; the short leg is the `cathode` and connects to ground, i.e. `-` or `GND`.

-*Know your Resistor:* resistors are marked by color bands, but they are often hard to read - you can check them with a [multimeter](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter).
+*Know your Resistor:* resistors are marked by color bands, but they are often hard to read - you can check them with a [multimeter](https://docs.arduino.cc/learn/electronics/multimeter-basics).
-{% endcapture %}{% include card.html text=led %}
+{% endcapture %}{% include card.html text=led extra-class="border-primary" %}

 ## First Circuit

+With your board unplugged from your computer, start building a circuit on the breadboard:

 1. Gently push the legs of your LED into two different rows on the breadboard.
-Remember which one is the long leg!
+Remember which one is the long leg (anode)!
     {% include gallery-figure.html alt="LED legs added to breadboard rows 5 and 7" img="led2.jpg" %}
 2. Connect the LED `cathode` (short leg) to `GND` by inserting the legs of a 220 ohm resistor into the row and the `-` Rail.
     {% include gallery-figure.html alt="220 ohm resistor added to breadboard connecting LED cathode to GND rail" img="led3.jpg" %}